builab/CryoTomoSnap/README.md

 npm install express cors glob multer
 ```

-Copy dataset containing images to micrographs
+Copy dataset containing images to micrographs to initialize
 ```
-cp /path/to/your/png/files micrographs/
+cp -r /path/to/your/dataset micrographs/
 ```

 ## 2. Run the Server